 You're Here to Learn

+If you enjoy learning in groups and collaborating with others, CSAS runs weekly sessions and workshops.
 Practice your English speaking skills at an English Conversation Session.
 You can review course material through fun, collaborative activities and gain a better understanding of the concepts discussed in your lectures at a Peer Assisted Study Sessions (PASS) workshop.
-You can also attend a Skill Development Workshop to improve your study habits.
+You can also attend a Learning Support Workshop to improve your study habits.